laixintao/iredis/iredis/data/commands/hello.md

+Switch to a different protocol, optionally authenticating and setting the connection's name, or provide a contextual client report.

-Switch the connection to a different protocol.
-Redis version 6 or greater are able to support two protocols, the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
-RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical replies: for instance `HGETALL` will return a _map type_, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
-For a full coverage of RESP3 please [check this repository](https://github.com/antirez/resp3).
+Redis version 6 and above supports two protocols: the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
+RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical
+replies: for instance, `HGETALL` will return a _map type_, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
+For a full coverage of RESP3, please [check this repository](https://github.com/antirez/resp3).

-Redis 6 connections starts in RESP2 mode, so clients implementing RESP2 do not need to change (nor there are short term plans to drop support for RESP2).
+In Redis 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
+There are no short term plans to drop support for RESP2, although future version may default to RESP3.

+`HELLO` always replies with a list of current server and connection properties, such as: versions, modules loaded, client ID, replication role and so forth.
+When called without any arguments in Redis 6.2 and its default use of RESP2 protocol, the reply looks like this:

+    > HELLO
+     1) "server"
+     2) "redis"
+     3) "version"
+     4) "255.255.255"
+     5) "proto"
+     6) (integer) 2
+     7) "id"
+     8) (integer) 5
+     9) "mode"
+    10) "standalone"
+    11) "role"
+    12) "master"
+    13) "modules"
+    14) (empty array)

-Clients that want to handshake the RESP3 mode need to call the `HELLO` command, using "3" as first argument.
+Clients that want to handshake using the RESP3 mode need to call the `HELLO` command and specify the value "3" as the `protover` argument, like so:

     > HELLO 3
     1# "server" => "redis"